The Week in Pictures: A Bit Red in Helsinki Edition

 It finally came back to me.
-Monty Python had a sketch way back when that involved a made-up entity that is a perfect headline for this week—the “Institute of Going in Bit Red in Helsinki,” in which Dr. Carl Gruber (related to Hans?) who tests embarrassing words and phrases on people like “Wankel rotary engine.”
+Monty Python had a sketch way back when that involved a made-up entity that is a perfect headline for this week—the “Institute of Going in Bit Red in Helsinki,” in which a Dr. Carl Gruber (related to Hans?) tests embarrassing words and phrases on people, such as “Wankel rotary engine.”
 (You can take in the sketch here.)
 If the sketch was updated, you’d have to add “Donald Trump in Helsinki” as an embarrassing moment.
 Fortunately for Trump, liberals can’t help themselves, and have decided to embarrass themselves even worse in reaction.
 From the liberal reaction, you’d think the Germans had bombed Pearl Harbor again.

 Headlines of the week: